 Different Types of Roof Flashing

-Roof flashing is not a one-size-fits all roof feature.
-It’s common for the flashing type to vary greatly from one home to the next, depending on roof style and home design.
-The roof flashing can even differ from one part of the roof to another.
+Flashing is not a one-size-fits all roof feature.
+It’s common for the type to vary greatly from one home to the next, depending on style and home design.
+It can even differ from one part of the roof to another.
 In fact, it’s uncommon for a roof to feature only one type of flashing.

-Let’s take a closer look at the various roof flashing types you may find on the roof:
+Let’s take a closer look at the various types of roof flashing you may find on the roof:

 Another important piece of flashing for a chimney is cap flashing to provide an additional layer of water prevention; it hangs over the edges of the other flashings.

-When it comes to a sloped roof or vertical wall, step flashing is the most common type of flashing.
+When it comes to a sloped roof or vertical wall, this is the most common type of flashing.
 Other common features include drip edges to prevent water seepage under the roof’s surface near the eaves.

-Integral flashing often accompanies step flashing when there are skylights present on a sloped roof.
+Integral flashing often accompanies step flashing when there are skylights present on a slope.

-This flashing goes over pipes and flues on the roof; it is shaped like a cone with a base flange that fits into the shingles.
+This type goes over pipes and flues on the roof; it is shaped like a cone with a base flange that fits into the shingles.

 Most Common Areas for Leaks

 Damaged flashing poses another risk for roof leaks.
-Because flashing is regularly exposed to the elements, it makes sense that it will experience some wear and tear over time.
-From cracking and warping to coming loose from the roof, the roof flashing can have issues that leave your roof unable to do its job to keep your home safe and dry.
+Because it is regularly exposed to the elements, it makes sense that it will experience some wear and tear over time.
+From cracking and warping to coming loose from the roof, it can have issues that leave your roof unable to do its job to keep your home safe and dry.

-How can you make sure roof flashing is doing what it’s supposed to do for your roof?
-The best plan of action is to have a professional roof inspection if you are worried about roof flashing or the roof’s overall performance.
+How can you make sure your flashing is doing what it’s supposed to do for your roof?
+The best plan of action is to have a professional roof inspection if you are worried about the roof’s overall performance.
 Our team at Hopewell Roofing & Restoration is here to help.
-Connect with us online now to get the answers and expert roofing service you need in Cumming GA and beyond.
+Connect with us now to get the answers and expert roofing service you need.